HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/advanced-run-guides/running-on-a-hpc-with-slurm.md

     target: s3://my-bucket/and-sub-bucket
 ```

 Where `/path/to/an/example-folder` and `s3://my-bucket/and-sub-bucket` are place holders for paths to your desired location.
 Importantly, note that there is no trailing slash on the `model_output` directory name.
 This will cause `flepimop sync` to sync the `model_output` directory itself and not just it's contents.
-You can also apply additional filters to the sync protocols here, say to limit the backed up model outputs to certain folders or exclude `llik` outputs, but the `--sync` option will add filters to limit the synced directories to those corresponding to the run submitted.
+You can also apply additional filters to the sync protocols here, say to limit the backed up model outputs to certain folders or exclude `llik` outputs, but the `--sync-protocol` option will add filters to limit the synced directories to those corresponding to the run submitted.

 Modifying the first `flepimop batch-calibrate` command from before: